-A. Vegetation Conservation - General Regulations
+A Vegetation Conservation - General Regulations

-- 1. Vegetation conservation standards shall not be applied retroactively in a way which requires lawfully existing uses and developments (as of the effective date of this Program), including residential landscaping and gardens, to be removed, except when required as mitigation for new or expanded development. - 2.
+- 1. Vegetation conservation buffers provide a means to conserve, protect and restore shoreline vegetation in order to provide for ecological and habitat functions as well as human health and safety.
+Buffers shall consist of a non-clearing area established to protect the integrity, functions and values of the affected critical area or shoreline, but may also be modified and reduced to accommodate allowed uses when consistent with the Act and this Program.
+The standards below provide a flexible approach to maximize both ecological functions and water-oriented uses. - 2.1.
+Vegetation conservation standards shall not be applied retroactively in a way which requires lawfully existing uses and developments (as of the effective date of this Program), including residential landscaping and gardens, to be removed, except when required as mitigation for new or expanded development. - 3.2.
 In order to implement this Program's policies for preservation of native plant communities on marine, river, lake, and wetland shorelines, mitigation sequencing shall be applied during site planning for uses and activities within the shoreline jurisdiction so that the design and location of the structure or development minimizes native vegetation removal.
-Development or uses that require vegetation clearing shall be designed to avoid the following in the order indicated below, with a being the most desirable vegetation to retain:

-- a.
-Native trees,

-- b.
-Other native vegetation,

-- c.
-Non-native trees, and

-- d.
-Other non-native vegetation.
+Development or uses that require vegetation clearing shall be designed to avoid the following in the order indicated below, with a being the most desirable vegetation to retain: - a.
+Native trees, - b.
+Other native vegetation, - c.
+Non-native trees, and - d.
+Other non-native vegetation. - 3.
 Development proposals in shoreline jurisdiction that involve extensive vegetation removal to create views or expansive lawns should not be allowed.
-Property owners should not assume that an unobstructed view of the water is guaranteed.

-4. There shall be no grading or removal of trees or shrubs greater than three (3) inches in diameter at a height of five (5) feet within shoreline jurisdiction unless the grading or tree removal is required to accommodate an approved shoreline use/development and is otherwise specifically allowed by this Program.
+Property owners should not assume that an unobstructed view of the water is guaranteed. - 4.
+There shall be no grading or removal of trees or shrubs greater than three (3) inches in diameter at a height of five (5) feet within shoreline jurisdiction unless the grading or tree removal is required to accommodate an approved shoreline use/development and is otherwise specifically allowed by this Program.
 This requirement shall not pertain to hazard tree and noxious weed removal authorized by this Program or to routine mowing.

-B. Vegetation Conservation Buffers
+B. Vegetation Conservation Buffers Widths

 - 1. Vegetation conservation buffers provide a means to conserve, protect and restore shoreline vegetation in order to provide for ecological and habitat functions as well as human health and safety.
 Buffers shall consist of a non-clearing area established to protect the integrity, functions and values of the affected critical area or shoreline, but may also be modified and reduced to accommodate allowed uses when consistent with the Act and this Program.
-The standards below provide a flexible approach to maximize both ecological functions and water-oriented uses. - 2.
+The standards below provide a flexible approach to maximize both ecological functions and water-oriented uses. - 4.2.
 Standard Buffer.
 Each shoreline environment designation shall have a starting, or standard, buffer as measured landward from the OHWM.
 Existing vegetation within the buffer shall be retained except as authorized by this Program.
 This buffer shall be adhered to unless otherwise allowed as described in the Reduced Standard Buffer provisions below or other critical area buffers are required.
 The Standard Buffers for each environment designation are as follows:

 Marine Freshwater Lakes

 a.
 Shoreline Residential: 50 feet 50 feet

 b.
-Urban Conservancy: 100 feet 100 feet
+Urban Conservancy: 100 125 feet 100 125 feet

 c.
-Rural Conservancy: 125 feet 125 feet
+Rural Conservancy: 125 150 feet 125 150 feet

-d Natural: 200 feet 200 feet
+d.
+Natural: 200 feet 200 feet